barracudanetworks/ngf-azure-templates/contrib/CGF-Quickstart-CC-SAC-CGF/README.md

-subnetCGF | Network range of the subnet containing the CloudGen Firewall (e.g. 172.16.136.0/24) subnetCC | Network range of the Control Centers subnet e.g (172.16.138.0/25) subnetSAC | Network range of the Secure Access Connectors subnet (e.g. 172.16.138.128/25) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) for the Firewalls, CC and SAC will be BYOL vmSize | Size of the VMs to be created - applies to all the boxes subnetNameCGF | Name of the subnet to deploy the firewall into subnetNameCC | Name of the subnet to deploy the Control Center into
+subnetCGF | Network range of the subnet containing the CloudGen Firewall (e.g. 172.16.136.0/24) subnetCC | Network range of the Control Centers subnet e.g (172.16.138.0/25) subnetSAC | Network range of the Secure Access Connectors subnet (e.g. 172.16.138.128/25) imageSKU | SKU Cgf-Hourly (PAYG) or BYOL (Bring your own license) for the Firewalls, CC and SAC will be BYOL vmSize | Size of the VMs to be created - applies to all the boxes subnetNameCGF | Name of the subnet to deploy the firewall into subnetNameCC | Name of the subnet to deploy the Control Center into